mau-jac/1T6-F20/wk9/images_resolution.md

 #### Screen resolutions

-Screen resolutions are typically a measure of the vertical pixels the packed in the monitor.
+Screen resolutions are typically measured as the vertical or horizontal pixels dimensions of a monitor.

 <br>